100 YEARS OF MONCTON GOLF AND A NEW BEGINNING

 As a well-established golf club in the area, Moncton Golf Club has gone through many changes and generations of memories in its 100-year history to get us to where we are today: a meticulously maintained course with a completely refreshed clubhouse where we’re ready to serve members and guests alike.

 We are proud of these improvements and want our members to be equally proud of the place that is not just somewhere to come play golf, but a welcoming home base where you can be part of a community of friendly, passionate golfers.
 From the absolute beginner to the seasoned pro, everyone belongs at this club.

-With this in mind, we have set out to refresh not only our course and clubhouse, but the way we present ourselves to members and the public.
-We want to communicate that we are honouring our history while looking ahead to the future.
+With this in mind, we set out to refresh not only our course and clubhouse, but the way we present ourselves to members and the public.
+We wanted to communicate that we are honouring our history while looking ahead to the future.

 The most important feeling we wanted to evoke with this image so that it would be truly representative of the club is a strong sense of place.
 We are known as the golf course on the hill in Riverview.
 Our proximity to the Petitcodiac River and Coverdale Road are a part of what makes us unique.

 We feel we’ve come up with a modern logo that will help us move forward as a club and solidify our place.
 We’ve captured that sense of space through the logo’s depiction of the brown wave representing the tidal bore of the Petitcodiac, the grey line representing Coverdale Road and the rolling green hill and yellow flag representing the course itself.